10 reasons making makes me happyPublished on May 5, 2020 By Holly Butteriss 5 min read

-Vicky is a blogger from Yorkshire who has combined her love for sewing, with sustainability and is our Star Maker March winner!
+Vicky is a blogger from Yorkshire who has combined her love for sewing, with sustainability and our is Star Maker March winner!

-Vicky is on a mission to create a handmade wardrobe that fits like a glove and keeps the environment in mind!
+Vicky is on a mission to create a handmade closet that fits like a glove and keeps the environment in mind!
 From using sewing scraps to materials that are more eco-friendly, we love Vicky's passion for making her craft more sustainable!
 Check Vicky out on Instagram.

 Sewing and knitting are my two preferred crafts and they both make me happy in quite different ways.
 I thought it would be a good idea to spend some time thinking about the healing power of our crafts and the joy they can bring and I think this is an exercise that will be good for my mental health too!